paulmelis/dutch-skies/README.md

    By using the QR code only for providing the URL to the actual configuration allows you to update that configuration without having to update the QR code.

+See the `Example` directory for files corresponding to the examples below.

 ### Using a map tile service

 As an example, let's create a configuration for the San Francisco Bay area, where there are lots of airports.